khairahscorner/AutiMS/README.md

 4. Therapists can also add an Activity List to include the daily tasks amd to-dos for each patient, this can be regularly updated.
 5. Several therapists can register a patient with the same guardian details, all reports by the individual therapists will also be available and accessible.
 6. Parents and Caregivers can create several Observation reports to be sent to the specified therapist.

+### How To Use (For Therapists & Parents)

+1. Visit the website
+2. Sign up for a therapist/parent account
+3. Start documenting!

+### How To Use (For other Family Members)

+1. Receive an account invite via email from a Parent on the app
+2. Set new password
+3. Start documenting!

+### Test Account Details
+Therapist: airahyusuff@gmail.com autims2020
+Parent:  khairahscorner@gmail.com autims2020

 ### Improvements